Available with Standard or Advanced license.

 - Click the drop-down list next to the Accuracy field and choose accuracy category 3 - 1908 to 1980.

-- Click OK on the Plan Properties dialog box to create the plan and complete the exercise.
+- Click OK to create the plan and complete the exercise.

 - Click Parcel Editor > Stop Editing to stop the edit session.
 Make sure to save your edits.